SarahBass/SarahBass.github.io/README.md

 Link : https://sarahbass.github.io/

-**Includes a Javascript Clock**
+** Includes a Insane Javascript Clock **

-Features:
+Clock Features:

-Farmer's Almanac Moon
+Farmer's Almanac Moon Accurate 2022-2030 using 8 years of Full Moon Data

-Zodiac Sign
+Zodiac Sign Calculator

-Date and Time Stamp
+Javascript Date and Time Stamp

-Animated Clock
+Javascript Animated Analog Clock with Character that changes Every Minute for 10 minutes

-Analog Clock
+Holiday Message or Today's Date Accurate 2022-2030 using 8 years of data

-Holiday Message
+Moon Phase Calculator

-Moon Phase
+8 years of Planet, Solstice, and Equinox Data to generate an accurate Space News Update for 2022-2030

  2022 - 2023 © Sarah Bass  All Rights Reserved